Information for members

 - a brief description of the rights and obligations under the plan and the Supplemental Pension Plans Act

-- a description of the main advantages plan membership
+- a description of the main advantages of plan membership

-- a notice of any amendments, if the member is affected by the amendment
+- a notice of any amendments to the plan, if the member is affected by the amendment

 - an annual statement of benefits, within 9 months following the end of each fiscal year

-- a statement of cessation of participation, within 60 days following the date on which the financial institution is informed of the member's withdrawal from the plan
+- a statement of cessation of membership, within 60 days following the date on which the financial institution is informed that a person has ended his or her active membership in the plan

 - upon request, a statement of benefits in the event of a breakdown in a conjugal relationship

-- a statement in the event of a pension plan division that results in a transfer to another financial institution, within 30 days following the division
+- a statement in the event of a pension plan division, within 30 days following the division

 The annual statement